-As with most countries security risks increase after dark, particularly on beaches or secluded areas so you should take normal precautions such as not walking alone after dark, locking your valuables in your hotel room or somewhere safe and be very cautious if staying at beachside bungalows.
-Remain vigilant and exercise the normal caution you would to prevent becoming a victim of crime.
+Like most places we visit, security risks increase after dark, particularly on beaches or secluded areas.
+Take normal safety precautions such as not walking alone after dark, locking your valuables in your hotel room or somewhere safe, and be very cautious of theft when staying at beachside bungalows.
+Remain vigilant and exercise normal cautions you normally would to prevent becoming a victim of crime here.

-Like all countries, drug smuggling / trafficking is illegal and punishments include a life sentence.
-You should also be aware that prosecutions often take a year or more to get to court with detention the norm until the trial.
+Drug smuggling or trafficking is illegal, and punishments include a life sentence.
+You should also be aware that prosecutions often take a year or more to get to court, and detention is the norm until the trial.

 It is also illegal to possess or import cigarette papers.

-If you have medicine for personal use make sure you have copies of prescriptions and you have obtained them from a pharmacy.
-Scheduled drugs, such as psychotropic preparations (e.g. tranquillisers, hypnotics), narcotics (e.g. morphine) and other strong pain killers require, by law, authorisation before import.
+If you have medicine for personal use, make sure you have copies of prescriptions and you have obtained them from a pharmacy.
+Scheduled drugs, such as psychotropic preparations (e.g. tranquillisers, hypnotics), narcotics (morphine) and other strong pain killers require, by law, authorisation before importing to Mauritius.
 Failure to obtain prior authorisation may result in arrest and detention.

-Other than that, Stonefish stings are uncommon but can be fatal, you should obtain urgent medical attention if stung.
+Stonefish stings are uncommon, but can be fatal, you should seek urgent medical attention if you are stung.

-Some reef fish in Mauritius have been found to contain a neurotoxin similar, but not identical, to that found in Caribbean reef fish so don't eat them.
+Some reef fish in Mauritius have been found to contain a neurotoxin similar, but not identical, to that found in some Caribbean reef fish, so don't eat them.